open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-datadog/README.rst

 Deprecated
 ------------
 This exporter has been deprecated.
-To export your OpenTelemetry traces to Datadog please refer to `Datadog Python Open Standards <https://docs.datadoghq.com/tracing/setup_overview/open_standards/python/#opentelemetry>`_ .
+To export your OTLP traces from OpenTelemetry SDK directly to Datadog Agent, please refer to `OTLP Ingest in Datadog Agent <https://docs.datadoghq.com/tracing/setup_overview/open_standards/#otlp-ingest-in-datadog-agent>`_ .

 Installation